 NoW in ITU-T’s Mission:

-The mission of NoW in ITU-T is to make the world of standardization and telecommunications/ICTs development attractive to women through providing opportunities for them to learn, connect and advance their careers.
+The mission of NoW in ITU-T is to enhance the appeal of standardization and telecommunications/ICTs development for women by providing opportunities for them to showcase their expertise, actively contribute to the standardization process, engage in continuous learning, impart knowledge to others, foster meaningful connections and advance their careers.

 Achieving NoW in ITU-T’s mission:

-Establishing regular programmes on a variety of topics in standardization and telecommunications/ICTs featuring various speakers with the aim of learning,connecting, and showcasing the latest innovative ideas in standardization and telecommunications/ICTs;
+Establishing regular programmes on a variety of topics in standardization and telecommunications/ICTs featuring various speakers with the aim of learning, sharing knowledge, connecting, and showcasing the latest innovative ideas in standardization and telecommunications/ICTs;

 Arranging special events to facilitate networking and draw attention to NoW in ITU-T and/or the telecommunications/ICTs developments and standardization Sector;

-Advocating for women in leadership roles in telecommunications/ICTs, the standardization industry, and career advancement for women;
+Advocating for women into leadership roles within the telecommunications/ICTs and the standardization industry to support their career advancement and enhance their involvement in the overall standardization process;

-Setting targets for the percentage of women holding key ITU-T leadership positions in the upcoming Study Periods.
+Setting targets to ensure that a certain percentage of women hold key ITU-T leadership positions in the upcoming Study Periods.
 This goal is supported by statistical evidence from the current Study Period and emphasizes the need for increased representation of women in leadership positions.
-The aim is to encourage Member States to nominate more women candidates for these key roles.
+The aim is to encourage Member States to nominate more women candidates for these key roles, recognizing the strategic value of diverse and inclusive leadership;

-Organizing a mentorship programme to provide for members, especially young women in the industry, a mechanism through which they may obtain advice from senior members of the NoW in ITU-T, the initiation of which will be pending available resources and volunteers;
+Organizing a mentorship programme to provide members, especially young women in the industry, a mechanism where senior members of the NoW in ITU-T can impart practical knowledge and provide advice, the initiation of which will be pending available resources and volunteers;

 Recognizing women's outstanding achievements in telecommunications/ICTs development and standardization, in addition to men who make remarkable contributions to promoting women in these fields through NoW in ITU-T Awards nominations;

+Expanding the Network’s outreach to the regions, through the appointment of a representative from each of the six (6) ITU regions to facilitate the network’s objectives at the regional level, specifically in the activities leading up to WTSA;

 Generating resources, through voluntary contributions and fundraising activities to provide grants/scholarships to outstanding women in telecommunications/ICTs developments, standardization studies and related fields, and to fund stipends for female interns from developing countries pursuing education in these fields.

-Management team:
+NoW in ITU-T team:

-Dr. Rim Belhassine Cherif (Tunisia)
+Dr. Rim Belhassine Cherif (Tunisia), Chair

-Dr Hyoung Jun Kim (Republic of Korea)
+Dr Hyoung Jun Kim (Republic of Korea), Vice-chair

 Ms. Charlyne Restivo, ITU Secretariat

+Six (6) Regional Representatives

 Partners: